PayMCP/paymcp-docs/docs/overview.md

 PayMCP is a lightweight SDK that helps you add monetization to your MCP-based tools, servers, or agents.
 It supports multiple payment providers and integrates seamlessly with MCP's tool/resource interface.

-## 🔧 Features
+## Features

-✅ Add `@price(...)` decorators to your MCP tools to enable payments
+Add `@price(...)` decorators to your MCP tools to enable payments
-🔁 Choose between different payment flows (elicit, confirm, etc.)
+Choose between different payment flows (elicit, confirm, etc.)
-🔌 Pluggable support for providers like Walleot, Stripe, and more
+Pluggable support for providers like Walleot, Stripe, and more
-⚙️ Easy integration with FastMCP or other MCP servers
+Easy integration with FastMCP or other MCP servers

-## 🧭 Payment Flows
+## Payment Flows

 The `payment_flow` parameter controls how the user is guided through the payment process.
 Choose the strategy that fits your use case:

 **PaymentFlow.TWO_STEP** (default)
-Splits the tool into two separate MCP methods.
+Splits the tool execution into two separate MCP methods.
 The first step returns a `payment_url` and a `next_step` method for confirmation.
 The second method (e.g. `confirm_add_payment`) verifies payment and runs the original logic.
 Supported in most clients.

 **PaymentFlow.ELICITATION**
 Sends the user a payment link when the tool is invoked.
-If the client supports it, a payment UI is displayed immediately.
+If the client supports it, the payment link is displayed immediately.
 Once the user completes payment, the tool proceeds.

 **PaymentFlow.PROGRESS**
 Shows payment link and a progress indicator while the system waits for payment confirmation in the background.
 The result is returned automatically once payment is completed.